bytebase/bytebase.com-old/content/docs/change-database/state-based-migration/overview.md

 ![new-migration-issue-diff](/static/docs/change-database/state-based-migration/overview/new-migration-issue-diff.webp)

-The `Generated DDL statements` tab previews the DDL that will be executed, which is calculated in real-time based on the differences between the actual schema on the database engine and the LATEST file.
+The `Generated DDL statements` tab previews the DDL that will be executed, which is calculated in real-time based on the differences between the actual database schema and the LATEST file.

 ![new-migration-issue-ddl](/static/docs/change-database/state-based-migration/overview/new-migration-issue-ddl.webp)